Brexit and the waning days of the United Kingdom

 Sheilbh

-Quote from: Valmy on Today at 09:46:32 AMI think there is a difference between making a serious effort to limit exposure to the constant fossil fuel cost shocks and achieving some kind of pure glowing ball of light state.
+Quote from: Valmy on May 21, 2026, 09:46:32 AMI think there is a difference between making a serious effort to limit exposure to the constant fossil fuel cost shocks and achieving some kind of pure glowing ball of light state.

 Yeah as I say I find it frustrating because I think the debate just polarises into are you for or against net zero.